bunnyohare/Mah_Ellen_MovieReviewer_Capstone/server/README.md

 The rendered view is available at: http://localhost:5005/

 I have created and rendered a view using a view template and template engine.
 This allows users to easily view the id and username of all users in the DB and the id and title of all posts in the db in one page.
-It's not super pretty, but can show the content quickly to a tester before the frontend is installed.
+It's not super pretty, but can show the content quickly to a tester before the client is installed.